dcheung285-dev/laptop_test_website/Guides/Prompt.md

 14) Configurations/footer-loader.js
     - Footer column titles, about text, link labels, short legal summary to {NICHE} wording.

+16) All of these HTML files:
+    - Blog.html
+    - blogpost1.html
+    - blogpost2.html
+    - blogpost3.html
+    - home.html
+    - index.html
+    -podcast.html
+    - streaming.html
+    All needs the meta content to be changed to the niche chosen and not use placeholders In all HTML pages we need to make sure that the correct niche is being used

 15) Configurations/menu-config.js (DO SECOND LAST)
     - Full-screen menu headings, section blurbs, social block heading; short CTA lines.
     - MENU_CONFIG - promotional, ctaButton, reviewButton, columns, links, titles, text, urls, descriptions, etc